sts10/csafe/readme.markdown

 ## Caveats / known issues

 This project only looks for "two-word compounding", where two words, mashed together, can be read in more than one way.
-But is there a possibility of a three-word compounding -- where three words become two?
+But it's conceivable to me that there a possibility of a three-word compounding -- where three words can be combined and the split two different ways.
 This tool does NOT currently check for this, so I can't actually guarantee that the lists outputted by the tool are completely compound-safe.

 This another reason to more simply remove all prefix words, as [the EFF word list creator apparently did](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 You can remove all prefix words from a list with another tool I wrote called [Tidy](https://github.com/sts10/tidy).

 ## Thanks